 Parents are encouraged to be on the alert for signs of illness in their children and to keep them home when they are sick.
-Parents are asked to conduct the pre-screening each day at home before leaving for school.
+Parents are required to conduct the pre-screening each day at home before leaving for school.
+Parents who have not completed pre-screening prior to arrival must complete it prior to the child entering the program.